Acting AG faced criticism for case against gay Iowa Democrat

 IOWA CITY, Iowa (AP) — In 2007, Matt McCoy was a rising star in the Democratic Party, Iowa's first openly gay senator and a leading champion for the party's causes.

-But then, his allies say, McCoy's promising career was stalled by a politically-motivated federal prosecution brought by a Republican U.S. attorney, Matthew G. Whitaker, who on Wednesday became nation's top law enforcement official after President Donald Trump named him acting attorney general.
+But then, his allies say, McCoy's promising career was stalled by a politically motivated federal prosecution brought by a Republican U.S. attorney, Matthew G. Whitaker, who on Wednesday became the nation's top law enforcement official after President Donald Trump named him acting attorney general.

 The case against McCoy fell apart in court amid allegations of political bias and prosecutorial misconduct.
 A jury quickly acquitted McCoy of the criminal charge, deciding that he had not attempted to extort money from a former business partner.